Will me being LinkedOff with LinkedIn make a difference?

 I have just cancelled my premium membership to LinkedIn.
-You could say I’m LinkedOff with LinkedIn.
+You could say I’m LinkedOff with LinkedIn and have LinkedOut.

 Social media is awash with blogs and posts about the decline of the traditional channels.
 To cut to the chase, one over arching comment is this.
 With all the automation, the social has gone out of social.
 There is one notable exception.
 LinkedIn is now too social and not professional enough.

 LinkedIn has been one of my anchor platforms for many years.
 As a head hunter it’s part of the candidate identification process.
-As a career coach, I recommend and coach clients on how to leverage it to advance their job search and manage their careers.
-As a business person it was an ideal platform for tapping into great contributions and insights from sector leaders.
+In my role as a career coach, I recommend and coach clients on how to leverage it to advance their job search and manage their careers.
+To run my business it was an ideal platform for tapping into great contributions and insights from sector leaders.

 I now feel as though I subscribed to the Times or Wall Street Journal and am getting the Sun or National Enquirer.
 Or worse.

 I really only joined Facebook initially to make sure my kids were still alive.
 But I am seeing a higher level of engagement there.
-I know there are others who have LinkedOff too.
+I know there are others who are LinkedOff too.